 Both Zoom and Teams give organisations video conferencing functionality, or the ability to connect through video and audio.
-Yet, both apps have beneficial features.
+Yet, both apps have unique features.

-Zoom and Teams have gallery views, giving users the ability to see everyone on a video.
+Zoom has a gallery view giving users the ability to see everyone on a video, whereas Teams shows limited screens.
+However, Microsoft announced that as of May 2020, the number of participant screens visible will increase from four to nine in a Teams meeting.
 Zoom also provides features such as multiple screen sharing to support web-based presentations.
 Teams includes a robust chat service that allows users to communicate quickly without setting up a conference.
 Setting up a meeting in Zoom is a little more intuitive than in Teams, but once a user is familiar with Office 365, Teams is very easy to use too.
 Teams benefits from the full Office 365 integration and functionality, whereas Zoom is focused on just video conferencing.